-Jeld-Wen doesn't specify the type of wood used for this dutch door, but I'm guessing walnut.
+Jeld-Wen doesn't specify the type of wood used for this dutch door, but we would guess walnut.
 An exterior door, it opens to a back or side yard.
 Dutch doors work great when opening to less public areas of your property than the front.
 Cats come and go, vaulting the lower half.
 Neighbors saunter over to discuss kids, HOA, schools, or just to borrow that proverbial cup of sugar.

 02 of 04

 Craftsman Dutch Door

 Here's a dutch front exterior door in cherry wood from Jeld-Wen.
 This simple yet strong design has two faces.
 With both panels closed, its fierce Craftsman face provides safety against intruders and the elements.
 Yet with the top open, its friendly--or at least friendlier--face beckons visitors to come and chat for awhile...and maybe share a pot of tea.

 03 of 04